nicklockwood/layout/README.md

         }
     }

 Note the use of two extension methods on `UITableview`: `registerLayout(...)` and `dequeueReusableLayoutNode(...)`.
-These work in pretty-much the same way as their UIKit counterparts, but are desiged to work with xml Layout-based cells instead of nibs.
+These work in pretty-much the same way as their UIKit counterparts, but are designed to work with xml Layout-based cells instead of nibs.

 The XML for the cell itself might look something like this: